 Note that there is one item list called "ISIL.ITM" which contains all the items included in the sample game, one spell list called "ISIL.SPL", and one monster list called "ISIL.MON".
 There are fourteen levels included which contain there own set of specials.
-The levels are as follows: ISIL.MAP --- the map of the city of Isil Thania SEWONE.MAP -- level one of the sewers SEWTWO.MAP -- level two of the sewers SEWTHR.MAP -- level three of the sewers TOWONE.MAP -- level
+The levels are as follows:

-TOWTWO.MAP -- level two of the tower TOWTHR.MAP -- level three of the tower FRED.MAP -- Castle Fred DUNONE.MAP -- level one of the dungeon DUNTWO.MAP -- level two of the dungeon CASTLE.MAP -- Interconnecting castle UN-DRCT.MAP -- Map of the undercity CRYPT.MAP --- The Crypt SURPRS.MAP -- The FINAL Level
+ISIL.MAP - the map of the city of Isil Thania SEWONE.MAP - level one of the sewers SEWTWO.MAP - level two of the sewers SEWTHR.MAP - level three of the sewers TOWONE.MAP - level one of the tower TOWTWO.MAP - level two of the tower TOWTHR.MAP - level three of the tower FRED.MAP - Castle Fred DUNONE.MAP - level one of the dungeon DUNTWO.MAP - level two of the dungeon CASTLE.MAP - level two of the dungeon CASTLE.MAP - Interconnecting castle UNDRCT.MAP - Map of the undercity CRYPT.MAP - The Crypt SURPRS.MAP - The FINAL Level

-Following is a brief background of the scenario.
+The following is a brief background of the scenario.
 When creating your own dungeons, you may want to use this scenario as a guide for your own world.